-The library program is a fully integrated part of the educational program so that students, teachers, and school librarians become partners in learning.
-This integration strengthens the teaching and learning process so that students can develop the vital skills necessary to analyze, evaluate, interpret, and communicate information and ideas in a variety of formats.
+The library program is fully integrated into the educational program so that students, teachers, and school librarians become partners in learning.
+This integration strengthens the teaching for learning process to insure students are active learners who guide and continually assess their learning process.
+Open access to a quality school library program is essential for students to develop the vital skills necessary to analyze, evaluate, interpret, and communicate information and ideas in a variety of formats.
 Inquiry skills are taught and learned within the context of the curriculum and may occur in the classroom, the library, or at home with 24/7 accessibility to a wide range of resources, technologies, and services.

-The integrated library program philosophy requires an open schedule.
-Classes need to be flexibly scheduled into the library on an as needed basis to facilitate research, training, and utilization of technology with the guidance of the subject specialist, the teacher, and the process specialist, the librarian.
+The integrated library program philosophy requires an open schedule that includes flexible and equitable access to physical and virtual collections for staff and students.
+Classes must be flexibly scheduled into the library on an as needed basis to facilitate just-in-time research, training, and utilization of technology with the guidance of the teacher who is the subject specialist, and the librarian who is the information process specialist.
+The resulting lesson plans recognize that the length of the learning experience is dependent on learning needs rather than a fixed library time.
 Regularly scheduled classes in the school library to provide teacher release or preparation time prohibit this best practice.
-Students and teachers must be able to come to the library throughout the day to use information sources, to read for pleasure, and to meet and work with other students and teachers.
+Students and teachers must be able to come to the library throughout the day to use information sources, read for pleasure, and collaborate with other students and teachers.

-Planning between the school librarian and the classroom teacher, which cultivates high level learning experiences for students, is the catalyst that makes this integrated library program work.
-The teacher brings to the planning process a knowledge of subject content and the student needs.
-The school librarian contributes a broad knowledge of resources and technology, an understanding of teaching methods, and a wide range of strategies that may be employed to help students learn inquiry skills.
-Together they are able to provide differentiation and adaptable experiences for students of all abilities and interests to meet the requirements of the curriculum.
+Collaboration with classroom teachers to design, implement and evaluate inquiry lessons cultivates high level learning experiences for students and is the catalyst that makes the integrated library program work.
+The teacher brings to the planning process knowledge of subject content and the student needs.
+The school librarian contributes a broad knowledge of resources and technology, an understanding of modern teaching methods, and a wide range of strategies that may be employed to help students learn inquiry skills.
+Together they are able to provide differentiated and adaptable experiences for students of all abilities and interests to meet the requirements of the curriculum.

-The responsibility for flexibly scheduled library programs must be shared by the entire school community: the Board of Education, the District Administration, the Principal, the School Librarian, the Teachers, and the Library Support Staff.
+The responsibility for flexibly scheduled library programs must be shared by the entire school community: the Board of Education, District Administration, Principal, School Librarian, Teachers, and the Library Support Staff.

-The BOARD OF EDUCATION endorses the philosophy that the library program is an integral part of the district’s educational program and ensures that flexible scheduling for libraries is maintained in all buildings and at all levels through district level policies.
+The BOARD OF EDUCATION endorses the philosophy that the library program is fully integrated into the district’s educational program and ensures that flexible scheduling for libraries is maintained in all buildings and at all levels through district level policies.

 The DISTRICT ADMINISTRATION supports this philosophy and ensures appropriate staffing levels so that all teachers, including the school librarians, can fulfill their professional responsibilities.